quazariun/SeedGration/README.md

 [![Build Status](https://travis-ci.org/harrystech/seed_migration.svg?branch=master)](https://travis-ci.org/harrystech/seed_migration) [![Gem Version](https://badge.fury.io/rb/seed_migration.svg)](http://badge.fury.io/rb/seed_migration) [![Code Climate](https://codeclimate.com/repos/565d2ab865f101004800136a/badges/22e9c1da0befd44cac82/gpa.svg)](https://codeclimate.com/repos/565d2ab865f101004800136a/feed) [![Test Coverage](https://codeclimate.com/repos/565d2ab865f101004800136a/badges/22e9c1da0befd44cac82/coverage.svg)](https://codeclimate.com/repos/565d2ab865f101004800136a/coverage)

-# SeedMigration
+# db-populate

-Harry's Data Migrations are a way to manage changes to seed data in a rails app in a similar way to how schema migrations are handled.
+This Gem is making over the Harry's Seed Migration Gem, that is a way to manage changes to seed data in a rails app in a similar way to how schema migrations are handled.
+But in this version of **db-populate** the goal is to continue the work (Harry's stop in 2017) and improve new features.

+All things bellow is from the old gem, please don't use this version from now.

 ## Intro
 A data migration library, similar to rails built-in schema migration.
 It also auto generates a `db/seeds.rb` file, similar to how schema migrations generate the `db/schema.rb` file.